Diffusion Probabilistic Models for Structured Node Classification: Additional experiments

-\textbf{Deterministic vs. stochastic inference.} We compare the original {stochastic} reverse diffusion process with our deterministic inference.
-In \Cref{fig:temperature}, we plot the changes in accuracy for various temperatures $\lambda$, where the reverse diffusion process uses $\lambda^2\sigma^2_t$ as the variance for each step $t=1,\ldots,T$.
-Note that setting $\lambda=0$ reduces the stochastic inference scheme to our deterministic one.
-One can see that reducing the randomness of DPM gives a better prediction.
+\textbf{Ablations on various inference schemes.} We also study various inference strategies for our DPM-SNC.
+We first investigate how temperature control affects label inference in real-world node classification tasks.
+In \cref{subfig:temp_acc}, we plot the changes in accuracy for various temperatures $\tau$.
+One can see that reducing the randomness of DPM-SNC gives a better prediction in real-world node classification tasks.

 We also consider sampling various numbers of predictions for node-wise aggregation to improve performance.
-In \Cref{fig:monte_carlo_sampling}, when the sample size is increased to $1000$, the deterministic and the stochastic inference schemes show similar node-level accuracy, whereas deterministic inference still yields a higher graph-level accuracy.
-This is because node-wise aggregation ignores the graph structure by aggregating the labels independently for each node.
+In \cref{subfig:monte_acc}, even the number of samples is increased to $2^{10}$, the deterministic and the node-wise aggregation inference schemes show similar accuracy, and there are only minor performance improvements on Citeseer.
+In practice, we use deterministic inference in the node classification tasks since the node-wise aggregation requires a relatively long time.

-\textbf{Gaussian vs. discrete diffusion.} We validate our Gaussian diffusion process that relaxes the discrete label space by comparing with diffusion processes explicitly designed for discrete target space.
-We compare with absorbing and uniform transition proposed by \citet{austin2021structured}.
-We also adapt the bit upscaling transition proposed by \citet{hoogeboom2022autoregressive} to our setting.

-We report the results in \Cref{tab:noising}.
-Surprisingly, one can observe that the Gaussian diffusion process outperforms the considered baselines.
-We hypothesize that continuous relaxation allows better propagation of ``uncertainty'' in predictions, similar to how algorithm-like belief propagation \citep{murphy2013loopy} works.
-We leave the investigation of a diffusion process specialized to our setting for future work.

-\textbf{Running time vs. performance.} Finally, we investigate whether the DPM-GSP can make a good trade-off between running time and performance.
-In \Cref{tab:time}, we report the performances of DPM-GSP with varying numbers of diffusion steps and running times.
-One can observe that our DPM-GSP with only three diffusion steps shows competitive performances compared to the SPN and CLGNN while running in similar or less time.
-Also, while increasing the inference times of the SPN does not enhance performance, DPM-GSP shows further performance improvement.